2022 Marmolada serac collapse: Victims

 At least five distinct rope teams were involved in the collapse, which killed eleven mountaineers and injured eight more.
-Nine of the victims (six men, including two mountain guides, and three women) were Italian (all but one hailing from Veneto), two were Czech.
+Nine of the victims (six men, including two mountain guides, and three women) were Italian (all but one hailing from Veneto), and two were Czech.
 Six bodies were recovered in the immediate aftermath of the collapse, a seventh on the following day, two more three days after the collapse, and a further two on the fourth day.
 The remains of the eleventh and final victim were identified through DNA testing on 9 July.

-Eight injured mountaineers, six Italians and two Germans, were rescued at the site of the disaster and hospitalized in the hospitals of Trento (a 27-year-old Italian man, a 29-year-old Italian woman, a 33-year-old Italian man and a 51-year-old Italian woman), Treviso (a 30-year-old Italian man), Feltre (a 67-year-old German man), Belluno (a 58-year-old German woman) and Cavalese, two of whom were in critical condition.
+Eight injured mountaineers, six Italians and two Germans, were rescued at the site of the disaster and hospitalized in Trento (a 27-year-old Italian man, a 29-year-old Italian woman, a 33-year-old Italian man and a 51-year-old Italian woman), Treviso (a 30-year-old Italian man), Feltre (a 67-year-old German man), Belluno (a 58-year-old German woman) and Cavalese, two of whom were in critical condition.